rlt3/Symbolic-Unifier/README.md

 pointer value.
 For the expression `f(?x, 5) = f(?y, ?x)` the values `f`,
 `?x`, `?y` and `5` all have a different pointer values, but they are chained so that `?y` becomes the value of `?x` and `?x` becomes `5`.
-There's no parsing different for explicit data types like integers.
+There's no parsing for explicit data types like integers.
 Simply test for equality with pointers.